Daita Logo

 #Run a Transformation

-Execute a registered transformation against the database:
+Execute a named transformation against the database:

 python

-result = await tx.transform_run(db, "daily_revenue")
+result = await tx.transform_run("orders_summary")

-#Test a Transformation (Dry Run)
+#Test (Dry Run)

-Validate the transformation SQL using EXPLAIN without executing it:
+Validate SQL without executing it using EXPLAIN:

 python

-result = await tx.transform_test(db, "daily_revenue")
+result = await tx.transform_test("orders_summary")

 python

-result = await tx.transform_version("daily_revenue")
+versions = await tx.transform_version("orders_summary")

-#Diff Versions
+#Diff Between Versions

 python

-diff = await tx.transform_diff("daily_revenue", version_a=1, version_b=2)
+diff = await tx.transform_diff("orders_summary", from_version=0, to_version="current")

-#List Transformations
+#List All Transformations

 python